mcds/Voyeur-WordPress-Plugin/readme.txt

 1. Upload the contents of 'voyeurWP' info a folder named 'voyeurWP' in the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Add the Voyeur widget within the widgets menu in the administrative panel.
-(Appearance > Widgets) (This is achieved by clicking and dragging the Voyeur widget across to the panel.
+3. Add the eVoyeur Tools widget within the widgets menu in the administrative panel.
+(Appearance > Widgets) (This is achieved by clicking and dragging the eVoyeur Tools widget across to the panel.
 For more information, please see http://support.wordpress.com/widgets/)

 == Frequently Asked Questions ==

-= How do I make Voyeur stop launching automatically? =
+= How do I make eVoyeur Tools stop launching automatically? =

-Navigate to the Voyeur widget settings in the admin panel (Appearance > Widgets).
-Click on the Voyeur widget tab (the dropdown arrow) and unclick the setting "Voyeur launches automatically on page load."
+Navigate to the eVoyeur Tools widget settings in the admin panel (Appearance > Widgets).
+Click on the eVoyeur Tools widget tab
+(the dropdown arrow) and unclick the setting "Voyeur launches automatically on page load."
 Then click the 'Save' button.

 = Some of the tools don't work correctly! =

-Voyeur (or, Voyeur Tools) is a project that is still in its beta phase.
+eVoyeur Tools (or, Voyeur Tools) is a project that is still in its beta phase.
 Some tools may malfunction, or not work as intended.